 Should I Prepare A Final Arrangements Document?

 If you would like to have a say in the arrangement of your funeral and burial, it is a good idea to document these wishes in some way.
-By deciding beforehand how you would like your final arrangements made, you can take away some of the burden from your family and loved ones during an already difficult time.
+By deciding beforehand how you would like your final arrangements made, you can take away some of the burdens from your family and loved ones during an already difficult time.

-- The first way you can document your wishes is in a final arrangements document.
+The first way you can document your wishes is in a final arrangements document.
 This is a separate legal document that you execute.
-Sample documents are available from the Funeral Consumer Alliance, a non-profit consumer advocacy group.
+Sample documents are available from the Funeral Consumer Alliance, a nonprofit consumer advocacy group.
 After you have completed the document, you should keep it in a safe, easily accessible place and tell your loved ones about it.

-- The second way you can document your wishes is in a will.
-Your will can be used not only to determine who you would like to leave your property to, but also the type of funeral arrangements you would like and where you would like to be laid to rest.
+The second way you can document your wishes is in a will.
+Your will can be used not only to determine who you would like to leave your property to but also the type of funeral arrangements you would like and where you would like to be laid to rest.

-Depending on your situation, it may be a good idea to prepare a final arrangements document and include your wishes in your will.
+Depending on your situation, it may be a good idea to both prepare a final arrangement document and include your wishes in your will.
 If you only include your final wishes in your will, there is a possibility that it will not be found or read in time for your loved ones to carry out your instruction.
 If you decide to use both documents, make sure that they are identical so your loved ones are not confused about your ultimate wishes.

 Some of the types of things you can stipulate for your final arrangements include your preferences for: